gocd/plugin-api.go.cd/source/includes/secrets/_015-validate-secret-configuration.md

 }
 ```

-The request body will contain a configuration from secret configuration, for which validation would have been called.
+The request body will contain the JSON array with the keys and values that form the part of the Secret Configuration.

 <p class='response-code-heading'>Response code</p>